Definition:

 Main components:

-1. Hardware: Includes devices such as VR glasses or helmets, motion controllers, and tracking sensors.
+1. Hardware: Includes devices such as VR goggles or helmets, motion controllers, and tracking sensors.

 2. Software: Programs and applications that generate the virtual environment and control user interactions.

-4. Interactivity: User's ability to interact with the virtual environment in real time.
+4. Interactivity: The user's ability to interact with the virtual environment in real time.

 Applications:

-VR has applications across a range of industries, including entertainment, education, training, medicine, architecture and, increasingly, e-commerce.
+VR has applications in a variety of sectors, including entertainment, education, training, medicine, architecture, and increasingly, e-commerce.

 Application of Virtual Reality in E-commerce